All couples participating in the PGD programme at The Rainsbury Clinic need to understand, and be reassured by, a few key points:

 The technique is highly reliable in determining the gender of embryos but, as with almost every medical and scientific technique, there are no absolutes.
 In practice we are confident that viable pregnancies achieved through the program will result in babies of the chosen gender.

 It is important for couples to understand that the last part of the treatment – embryo biopsy – cannot be carried out in the UK.
 This procedure is performed at an associate clinic abroad.
-The whole process takes approximately five weeks – three weeks of monitoring in the UK and one week at an associate clinic abroad.
+The whole process takes up to five weeks – with three weeks of monitoring in the UK, travel time and one week at an associate clinic abroad.
 It is also important for all prospective patients to note that, in accordance with international practice in fertility treatment, costs quoted cover treatment up to and including embryo transfer.
 Any subsequent medical costs and requirements are not included in our gender selection treatment costs.

 The process of carrying out gender selection on newly formed eight-cell embryos presents minimal risk of damaging the quality or viability of the embryo.
 At this early stage of life, the eight cells represent the life support system of the untouched nucleus of the embryo which contains all the genetic material that will eventually become the foetus.
 The removal of a single cell of this supporting material has no adverse effect on the successful development of the foetus.